DAY 1 Saturday: LUXOR

-Valley of the Kings: This valley is known to contain tombs of the Pharoahs like Tutankahmun and is the burial place of the Egyptians of the New Kingdom.
+Valley of the Kings: This valley is known to contain tombs of the Pharaohs like Tutankhamun and is the burial place of the Egyptians of the New Kingdom.
 This valley consists of the two valleys, the East valley, where majority of tombs are situated and the West valley.

 Valley of the Nobles: Is in an area of of the West Bank called Sheik Abd El Korna.
-The site has rock tombs of Nobles and high officials of ancient Egypt, who once served the ancient Pharoahs.
-It is renowned for the tombs decrotive tombs with colored paint that looks as if it was just painted even though they are thousands of years old.
+The site has rock tombs of Nobles and high officials of ancient Egypt, who once served the ancient Pharaohs.
+It is renowned for the decorative tombs with colored paint that looks as if it was just painted even though they are thousands of years old.

 Colossi of Memnon: These are the twin stone statues of the Pharaoh Amenhotep III standing in the Theban region across the Nile River.
 The statues depict Pharaoh Amenhotep III in the seating position, facing towards the Nile River and his hands resting on the legs.

 After your west bank tour you will rendezvous with the Aggressor Nile Queen at ESNA for lunch and to visit the Temple of Khrum.
 After sightseeing, you return to the Aggressor Nile Queen for dinner and sailing on the Nile.